 In a nutshell, B vitamins can help with the following:

 - Nourish our minds

 Older adults, pregnant women, vegans and vegetarians or those with medical conditions may benefit from taking a B-complex vitamin.
-Some studies have also shown supplements to help improve some cases of depression,18 improve symptoms of premenstrual syndrome19 and reduce stress and mental fatigue.20 The Vitable B-complex contains the essential B vitamins to boost dietary intake, maximise metabolism and prevent against deficiencies.
-Think you may be deficient?
-Take the Vitable Quiz here.
+Some studies have also shown supplements to help improve some cases of depression,18 improve symptoms of premenstrual syndrome19 and reduce stress and mental fatigue.20 The Vitable B-complex contains the essential B vitamins to boost dietary intake, maximise metabolism and prevent deficiencies.

 - Mani, P. and Rohatgi, A. (2015).
 Niacin Therapy, HDL Cholesterol, and Cardiovascular Disease: Is the HDL Hypothesis Defunct?.
 Current Atherosclerosis Reports, 17(8).